Motivation: How to Move Beyond Square One

 Mantras have been proven to change behavior as they tap into your cognitive aspect which can direct your emotions and actions.
 Self-affirmations have not become popular for no reason.
 Having a pep talk with yourself may look ridiculous so make sure to do it privately or mentally when in a crowd.

 Albert Bandura’s work on self-efficacy delves into the role of the belief in one’s abilities regarding a certain task.
 If your self-efficacy is lower than your actual ability, you will not be motivated to perform optimally and may shortchange yourself by performing below what you can realistically achieve.
 This is what we usually watch in talent competitions where coaches bring out the best of the contestants by helping them to believe in themselves.
 On the contrary, when the level of self-efficacy is way higher than the actual ability, too ideal goals may be set and the resulting failure would lead to demotivation.
-It is then best to have self-efficacy levels that are SLIGHTLY ABOVE the actual abilities in order to have optimum outputs.
+It is best to have self-efficacy levels that are SLIGHTLY ABOVE the actual abilities in order to have optimum outputs.

 Life happens whether you like it or not.
 With the above-mentioned tips, you can now figure out a system for each unique struggle.